Home

 In a passage detailing the Odin Oath, he states:

-"The parties agreed stole from the rest of their companions, and went to the Temple of the Moon, where the woman, in presence of the man, fell down on her knees and prayed the god Wodden."
+"[They] went to the Temple of the Moon, where the woman, in presence of the man, fell down on her knees and prayed the god Wodden."

 He then adds:

-"..after which they both went to the Temple of the Sun, where the man prayed in like manner before the woman.."
+"...after which they both went to the Temple of the Sun, where the man prayed in like manner before the woman..."

 Section Contents